-- Four copies of your process paper and annotated bibliography for Exhibits, Performances, and Documentaries. - Even though you have already submitted your website or paper, you may want to bring an extra copy of your paperwork for your own reference. - Your props, costumes, and script if you are presenting a Performance. - A copy of your documentary on a DVD, thumb drive, or laptop for Documentary students. - You may want to bring extra materials-- like tape, scissors, etc.- to do any minor repairs on your exhibit.
+- Three copies of your process paper and annotated bibliography for Exhibits, Performances, and Documentaries. - Even though you have already submitted your website or paper, you may want to bring an extra copy of your paperwork for your own reference. - Your props, costumes, and script if you are presenting a Performance. - A copy of your documentary on a thumb drive or laptop/tablet for Documentary students. - You may want to bring extra materials-- like tape, scissors, etc.- to do any minor repairs on your exhibit.